magic-YuanTian/Selective-Prompt-Anchoring/README.md

 3. **use_attention_mask**: Set `True` by default for more reliable performance, unless you detect any performance issue, you can set it as `False`, SPA supports a backup masking strategy by special tokens.

-## 🧩 How SPA Works

-SPA creates two parallel processing paths:
-1. The original prompt
-2. A modified prompt with anchored tokens masked

-During token generation, SPA compares logits from both paths and adjusts final probabilities based on the anchoring strength, causing the model to emphasize the anchored concepts while maintaining coherent generation.

 ## 📜 License